Article

 Schroder Asian Total Return is an investment trust that aims to provide capital growth by investing in Asia-Pacific equities and manage risk through hedging techniques.
 Schroders has a large Asian equity team which is important given the bottom up, research-intensive nature of the process they use for identifying companies.

 Managers Robin Parbook and King Fuei Lee believe investors must be selective in their exposure to the Asian growth story to maximise returns.
-The key positions in the portfolio are businesses with strong secular growth trends, away from the state-owned enterprises in the benchmark.
+The key positions in the portfolio are businesses with strong secular growth trends, away from the state-owned enterprises in the benchmark that offer little opportunity for growth.

 2. Fidelity Asian Values Investment Trust